ptr727/PlexCleaner/README.md

 The `createsidecar` command will create sidecar files.
 All state attributes will be deleted, e.g. the file will be re-verified.

-The `upgradesidecar` command will upgrade the sidecar schemas to the current version.
+The `upgradesidecar` command will upgrade the sidecar schemas (not tool info) to the current version.
 When possible the verified state of the file will be maintained, avoiding the cost of unnecessary and time consuming re-verification operations.

 ### GetTagMap, GetMediaInfo, GetToolInfo, GetSidecarInfo, GetBitrateInfo